-First Degrees

-Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.
+First Degrees Rules, regulations and conditions for the award of first degrees are set out in the appropriate Faculty Handbooks.

-For the list of undergraduate courses and degrees offered see Disciplines of the University: Faculty (Undergraduate Study) in the Calendar.
+For the list of undergraduate courses and degrees offered see Faculty (Undergraduate Study), in the Calendar.

-Higher Degrees

-The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.
+Higher Degrees The following is the list of higher degrees and graduate diplomas of the University, together with the publication in which the conditions for the award appear.

-For the list of graduate degrees by research and course work, arranged in faculty order, see Disciplines of the University: Table of Courses (by faculty): Graduate Study in the Calendar.
+For the list of graduate degrees by research and course work, arranged in faculty order, see Table of Courses (by faculty): Graduate Study in the Calendar.